-15 Article 20 and 21 of the MiFID Delegated Regulation

-16 Article 7(2) of MiFIR and Article 12(5) of Commission Delegated Regulation (EU) 2017/587 ("RTS 1")
+Article 20 and 21 of the MiFID Delegated Regulation Article 7(2) of MiFIR and Article 12(5) of Commission Delegated Regulation (EU) 2017/587 ("RTS 1") COBS 6.1.9R (1): Information about costs and associated charges

-affect? • Rules will not apply to AIFMs or UCITS management companies.
-How will they affect non-EU managers?
-Rules do not apply to non-EU managers (but will apply to UK subsidiaries or group entities that may need to put in place transaction reporting arrangements for reporting OTC trades).
-Non-EU managers will benefit from greater market transparency with respect to financial instruments traded within the EU.
-6. Disc losure What are the key changes?
-Enhanced disclosure requirements for firms carrying on investment business that is MiFID business, (e.g., in relation to information disclosure, timing, costs and charges).
-With respect to costs, firms will have to provide a client with information on costs and associated charges, including, as applicable, the total price to be paid by the client in connection with the designated investment or the designated investment business, including all related fees, commissions, charges and expenses.17 Who will they affect?
+Who will they affect?
 UK firms that carry on MiFID investment business.
 UK firms conducting non-MiFID business have been instructed by the FCA to consider an approach that involves complying with the MiFID disclosure requirements in relation to both the MiFID and non-MiFID aspects of their business.
 How will they affect non-EU managers?
 Rules will not apply to non-EU investment managers (but will apply to UK subsidiaries or group entities - in some instances intra-group payments made by the UK firm may have to be disclosed).
 Non-EU managers will benefit from enhanced disclosures when receiving investment services from UK authorised firms.
-7. Con flicts of interest What are the key changes?
-Firms will be required to consider all risks, rather than just "material risk" as is currently the case under MiFID.18 A firm's conflicts-of-interest policy will have to specify procedures to be followed and measures to be adopted in order to prevent, as well as manage, conflicts of interest.19 Firms will have to ensure that disclosure to clients of conflicts is a "measure of last resort" that can be used only when the firm's organisational and administrative
+7. Conflic ets of interest What are the key changes?
+Firms will be required to consider all risks, rather than just "material risk" as is currently the case under MiFID.
+A firm's conflicts-of-interest policy will have to specify procedures to be followed and measures to be adopted in order to prevent, as well as manage, conflicts of interest.
+Firms will have to ensure that disclosure to clients of conflicts is a "measure of last resort" that can be used only when the firm's organisational and administrative arrangements cannot adequately manage conflicts.
+Where disclosure is made, it will be subject to additional mandatory requirements (including the fact that the firm's organisational and administrative arrangements were inadequate to manage the conflict).
+Senior management will be required to receive written reports on afrequent basis and at least annually on the situations in which there is a conflict of interest entailing a risk of damage to the interests of one or more clients.
+Who will they affect?
+UK MiFID investment firms, UK AIFMs and UK UCITS management companies when carrying out MiFID investment services or ancillary activities.